 Note: The hoarding, though lying on road, is difficult to spot.
 Ask your driver or any local for its exact location.

-Having visited the above two sightseeing spots in Mawsynram, we headed towards Mawlyngbna where we were about to spend the night in Traveller’s Nest.
-Mawlyngbna is considered to be the ‘Edge of India’, being located in the extreme interiors of the state of Meghalaya where Khasi Hills merge with the plains of neighbouring country, Bangladesh.
+Having visited the above two sightseeing spots in Mawsynram, Meghalaya, we headed towards Mawlyngbna village, where we were about to spend the night in Traveller’s Nest.
+Mawlyngbna is considered to be the ‘Edge of India’, being located in the extreme interiors of the state of Meghalaya where Khasi Hills merge with the plains of the neighbouring country, Bangladesh.
 Mawlyngbna, regardless of being a smaller village than the Mawsynram town, had more places to see and visit.

 Places to visit in Mawlyngbna, Meghalaya:

 Umkhakoi Lake at Mawlyngbna -

 Mawlyngbna village is blessed with several natural water springs that provide clean and freshwater throughout the year.
 Umkhakoi Lake is one such water reservoir which was artificially built by the villagers by constructing a small dam that allows water to be stored between several large boulders.
 The lake thus formed is half a kilometre long and quite deep.
 Several varieties of silver fishes are found in the lake that makes it an ideal place for fishing and angling.
 The government set up a kayak station at the lake a few years ago and since then this place is known for the recreational and adventure sports it offers.
 Natural potholes are formed in the rocks surrounding the lake which makes it extremely scenic and remarkable.
 The potholes were filled with stagnant clear water and we had to hop around a few rocks to reach the kayak station.
 It was surprising to find life jackets and the well-maintained kayaks in such a remote place.
 Kayaking in Umkhakoi Lake was a stress reliever and absolute fun.
 We even saw the silver fishes splashing in the water.